openzipkin/zipkin/zipkin-junit/README.md

 Besides `httpRequestCount()`, there are two other counters that can help you assert instrumentation is doing what you think:

-* `receivedSpanCount()` - How many spans the server received.
+* `collectorMetrics()` - How many spans or bytes were collected on the http transport.
-* `receivedSpanBytes()` - The cumulative bytes the server received.

-These counters can validate aspects such as compression or that you are grouping spans by id before reporting them to the server.
+These counters can validate aspects such if you are grouping spans by id before reporting them to the server.